Houston is headed to Hollywood! Altuve's Astros blank Yanks in Game 7

-HOUSTON -- If being the best hitter in baseball wasn't enough for Jose Altuve, he can now add another title to his MVP-worthy resume: Closer.
+HOUSTON -- If being the best hitter in baseball weren't enough for Jose Altuve, he can now add another title to his MVP-worthy résumé: closer.

-With the Houston Astros needing to win both Game 6 and 7 to move on to the World Series for only the second time in franchise history, their All-Star second baseman made sure they sealed the deal.
-Altuve notched three hits, including two home runs, in the final two games, with his solo shot in the fifth inning of Game 7 Saturday night spurring a 4-0 victory over the New York Yankees and a celebration at Minute Maid Park.
+With the Houston Astros needing to win both Games 6 and 7 to move on to the World Series for only the second time in franchise history, their All-Star second baseman made sure they sealed the deal.
+Altuve notched three hits, including two home runs, in the final two games, with his solo shot in the fifth inning of Game 7 on Saturday night spurring a 4-0 victory over the New York Yankees and a celebration at Minute Maid Park.

-"He's the best hitter I've ever seen," Astros shortstop Carlos Correa said after Game 6, and he might as well play that same comment on a loop after almost every game.
+"He's the best hitter I've ever seen," Astros shortstop Carlos Correa said after Game 6, and he might as well play that comment on a loop after almost every game.

-There were plenty of Game 7 heroes for the Astros, who are back in the World Series for the first time in 12 years and heading to Hollywood to face the Los Angeles Dodgers in Game 1 Tuesday night.
+There were plenty of Game 7 heroes for the Astros, who are back in the World Series for the first time in 12 years and head to L.A. to face the Los Angeles Dodgers in Game 1 Tuesday night.

 Right-hander Charlie Morton tossed five scoreless innings in the biggest start of his career, and starter-turned-reliever Lance McCullers Jr. blanked the Yanks thereafter.